Skip to main content

 About

-PockeDate! - Pocket Dating Simulator is a single player simulation game.
+PockeDate! - Pocket Dating Simulator is a single player simulation game with horror, romance and anime themes.
 It was developed by TERNOX and was released on November 27, 2024.
 It received overwhelmingly positive reviews from players.

 PockeDate! – Your Pocket-Sized Dating Simulator!
 Every launch brings a new date with unique dialogues!
 Spend endless hours with your adorable, love-struck virtual girlfriend.
 Meet Akari – your virtual sweetheart, head over heels for you.
 But be careful not to let her down!
 You wouldn't want to make her sad, would you?
 PockeDate! isn’t just a fun game – it's also a training ground for real-…